A Walk in Facebook: Uniform Sampling of Users in Online Social Networks

 \subsubsection{Breadth First Search (BFS)}

-BFS is a classic graph traversal algorithm which starts from a seed node and progressively explores neighboring nodes.
 At each new iteration the earliest explored but not-yet-visited node is selected next.
 As this method discovers all nodes within some distance from the starting point, an incomplete BFS is likely to densely cover only some specific region of the graph.
-BFS is known to be biased towards high degree nodes~\cite{Lee-Phys-Rev-06, Najork01} and no statistical properties can be proven for it.
-Nevertheless, BFS-based crawling and its variants, such as snowball, are widely used techniques for network measurements.